-- 1. Verify that the RSHD service (on a UNIX machine) or the FTP service (on a Windows or Unix machine) is running on the host workstation. - 2.
-Login to the switch as the admin user. - 3.
-At the command line enter the following command:
+- 1. Verify that the RSHD service or the FTP service is running on the host workstation. - 2.
+Login to the switch as the admin user.

-'''
+3. Enter the following command:

-firmwareDownload "hostIPaddr", "user", "path_filename",
+firmwareDownload "hostIPaddr", "user", "path\filename", "password"

-"password"

-'''

-For example, where hostIPaddr is the IP address of the host computer, user is the User ID used to log into this computer, path_filename is the path location and filename of the new firmware file, and password is the password for the user ID specified.
+For example, where hostIPaddr is the IP address of the host computer, user is the User ID used to log into this computer, path\filename is the path location and filename of the new firmware file, and password is the password for the user ID specified.

-NOTE: The password operand is only required if you are using FTP.
+The password operand is only required if you are using FTP.